 What did you learn about yourself through this process?

-What advice do you have for women seeking reinvention in midlife?
+What words of advice do you have for women seeking reinvention in midlife?

-What advice do you have for those interested in becoming Integrative Health Coaches?
+What words of advice do you have for those interested in pursuing your path?

 What resources do you recommend?